 China's rapid development and Sino-American relations have a direct impact on the lives of just about everyone in the United States.
 CHINA Town Hall: Local Connections, National Reflections is a national day of programming designed to provide Americans across the United States and beyond the opportunity to discuss these issues with leading experts.
 The eighth annual CHINA Town Hall will be held on October 16, 2014 at 7:00 p.m.
 EDT.
 The National Committee on United States-China Relations is pleased to present this program, which will feature a live webcast with President Carter, followed (or preceded) by local presentations from on-site China specialists addressing topics of particular interest to the community.
 Each program is co-sponsored by the National Committee and a local organization(s).
 CHINA Town Hall is generously underwritten by the Starr Foundation.
-The Institute for Chinese Studies at The Ohio State University is typically the only local partner of this event in the entire state of Ohio, and is one of sixty-odd local partners in cities across the United States.
+The Institute for Chinese Studies at The Ohio State University is typically the only local partner of this event in the entire state of Ohio, and is one of sixty or seventy-odd local partners in cities across the United States.
 The Institute for Chinese Studies, with OSU's Mershon Center for International Security Studies, are proud to be the local co-sponsors of this event in Columbus, Ohio.

 For more information, please go to http://www.ncuscr.org/cth